 GradeCam is a great way to quickly grade objective assessments and get instant reports to monitor student progress.
 The ability for teachers and students to see test results immediately provides a built-in method to check for understanding.
 This type of real-time feedback is very useful in helping students master certain concepts or standards as well as in helping educators inform future instruction.
 When students score their own assessments, they can ask questions to clarify their understanding of difficult content while the lesson is still fresh in their mind.
 Useful reports can help teachers see where individual students or groups of students are struggling and adjust their teaching accordingly.
 This includes demographic subgroup reporting, which teachers can use to identify and address achievement gaps among students.

-It's important to note, however, that while GradeCam can be a big time-saver, it promotes the use of multiple-choice assessments, wherein the depth of learning may be limited.
-Nevertheless, having students score their own tests may increase buy-in as well as effort.
-And GradeCam can save teachers time in scoring basic assessments -- one of the more tedious parts of the job.
-This can mean more time developing curriculum, collaborating, and working directly with students to promote deeper learning.
+It's important to note, however, that while GradeCam can be a big time-saver, it mostly promotes the use of objective assessments, so the depth of learning may be limited.
+There's a feature that will read a limited amount of student writing, but due to the likely variety of student responses, teachers will need to grade this separately.
+Nevertheless, students like instant feedback, and the tool may increase buy-in as well as effort.
+It also gives teachers quick feedback without the need to grade basic assessments -- one of the more tedious parts of the job.
+This can mean more time for developing curriculum, collaborating, and working directly with students to promote deeper learning.